OmarMWarraich/uniswap_clone/README.md

 - Create eth-app using create-react-app.
 - React hooks for state management.
 - CRANQ IDE for smart contract deployment, development and ABIs integration.
+- Metamask extension download in local browser for connecting to the blockchain.

 ## Live Demo